wp-plugins/raw-html/readme.txt

 * Disable image smilies.
 * Disable convert_chars (this filter converts ampersands to HTML entities and "fixes" some Unicode characters).

-**Using the plugin**
+Note: The free version only supports the HTML editor.
+Use the premium version if you want to be able to switch between HTML and the Visual editor without WordPress mangling your content.

+**Usage**

-To prevent a part of your post or page from being filtered by WordPress, wrap it in `<!--raw-->...<!--/raw-->` or `[RAW]...[/RAW]` tags.
+To prevent a part of your post or page from being filtered by WordPress, wrap it in `[raw]...[/raw]` or `<!--raw-->...<!--/raw-->` tags.
 These two versions work exactly the same, except that the latter won't be visible to your visitors even if you deactivate Raw HTML.

 *Example :*